The Network for Community-Engaged Primary Care Research

 The NCPCR program has two main components:

-• A data ecosystem that uses the existing data warehouse capabilities and electronic health record data from primary care settings in CEAL communities, and
+• A data ecosystem that uses data warehouse capabilities and electronic health record data elements to centralize data for randomized controlled trials in CEAL communities, and

 • A clinical trial conducted in the primary care setting.
-This component will show how the data ecosystem can make clinical research more inclusive and improve health care for the populations most impacted by health inequities.
+This component will show how the data ecosystem can support participation in clinical research and improve health care for communities with health challenges.

 The data ecosystem will include information from community health centers (CHCs), which are geographically located in CEAL communities and provide primary care to patients often left out of clinical research opportunities.

-The clinical trial will work with community health workers (CHWs) from CHCs to identify patients with uncontrolled diabetes mellitus or hypertension.
-These teams will also address challenges affecting patients’ ability to access regular health care or cope with chronic diseases such as limited access to food, transportation, and jobs.
-CHWs can support patients by referring them to local social service organizations.
+The clinical trial will work with community health workers (CHWs) from CHCs to identify patients with uncontrolled diabetes mellitus or hypertension who have challenges coping with chronic disease.
+These challenges, often called social needs, may include accessing regular health care, healthy food, reliable transportation, or a reliable source of income.
+CHWs support patients by referring them to local social service organizations.

 An infographic depicting NCPCR’s data ecosystems and clinical trial partners.
 It contains the following information: The OCHIN Practice-based Research Network serves 5.3 million patients, includes 240 member organizations and 2,285 clinics, and is present in 43 states.
 HCN serves over 3 million patients, includes over 150 health systems and over 950 clinics, and is present in 20 states.
 MSM SECRN serves over 4 million patients, includes 117 health systems and over 1,700 health centers, and is present in 8 states.